L400-RTI/Training-material/modules/03 - Connectors.md

 Monitoring of connectors is not available, please see the Module for Ingestion to get the introduction to the ingetsion errors and monitoring.

 Pricing for connectors are free, they are only pointers to data and sources, and does not generate cost in themselfes.
+It cost money when you use them to read data from the source.
+It that case the pricing is xxx CUs per hour

 ### Hands-on lab